zhangz/KnowledgeBase/Essential .NET/Dispose Pattern & Finalizer.md

 ## Finalization
 Fortunately for us, most types need only memory to operate.
 However, some types require more than just memory to be useful; some types require the use of a native resource in addition to memory.

 If a type wrapping a native resource gets GC'd, the GC will reclaim the memory used by the object in the managed heap; but the native resource, which the GC doesn't know anything about, will be leaked.
-This is clearly not desirable, so the CLR offers a mechanism called *finalization*.
+This is clearly not desirable, so the CLR offers a mechanism called *finalization* for unmanaged resources.
 Finalization allows an object to execute some code after the object has been determined to be garbage but before the object's memory is reclaimed from the managed heap.

 `System.Object` defines a protected and virtual method called `Finalize`.
 When the garbage collector determines that an object is garbage, it calls the object's `Finalize` method (if it is overridden).